MeterianHQ/isaac-scanner/README.md

 ```

 ### Producing reports
-At the moment you can generate the following reports with `isaac` by speficying the appropriate flag at command line invokation
+At the moment you can generate the following reports with `isaac` by specifying the appropriate flag at command line invocation

 `--report-json`</br>
 Produces a JSON report file of the analysis</br>